robertsoli/SQL_Commands/subqueries.md

 **Multiple row subquery** : Returns one or more rows. - One done

-**Derived Table Subquery** : Returns a result set that can be treated as a table
+**Derived Table Subquery** : Returns a result set that can be treated as a table - Two done

 **Correlated subqueries** : Reference one or more columns in the outer SQL statement.
-The subquery is known as a correlated subquery because the subquery is related to the outer SQL statement.
+The subquery is known as a correlated subquery because the subquery is related to the outer SQL statement. -

 **Nested subqueries** : Subqueries that are placed within another subquery.